Aixata/extension.js/CONTRIBUTING.md

 `Extension.js` is a monorepo consisting of multiple programs and packages.

 - Programs: Each CLI command (including the CLI itself) is a program.
-- Packages: Helper libraries and built-in webpack plugins.
+- Packages: Helper libraries and built-in rspack plugins.

 ## Monorepo Packages